 Hello, Paradise.
 Paradise, Goodbye.

-The complete epic poem is being read in sections on succeeding first Saturdays of the month at the Frank Bette Center for the Arts in Alameda, CA in its entirety.
+Selections from the epic poem are being read in various in-person and online poetry venues, including Sacred Grounds Open Mic, North Bay Poetics, and Coastside Poetry.
 Treating the subject of climate change and the state of the world today, it is a poem with a global as well as local viewpoint.
 It is the first epic poem since the publication of William Carlos Williams’s Paterson in the 1950s and stands on the broad shoulders of the Modernist poets who are its predecessors.
-The final readings will occur October 5 and November 16. (more)
+Check back for more details. (more)

 First Saturdays with Clive Matson

 POETRY SALOON (drunk on poetry!)

-Meets in Temescal District, Oakland, the second Friday of every month.
-Potluck at 6:30 pm, reading at 7:30pm.
+Meets online the second Friday of every month.
+Reading begins at 7:30pm.
 Bring poems by you and/or others to share, or come just to enjoy.
 For more information see the Poetry Saloon page.

 PAST READINGS BY CLIVE